-Last week we travelled to Footprint+ in Brighton.
-This was an exciting opportunity to contribute to the region’s debate about Net-zero.
-We were also able to share details about how sustainability is a key factor driving our strategy going forward onto our Thakeham30 plan.
+Last week we travelled to the Footprint+ conference in Brighton.
+The Conference offered an exciting opportunity to contribute towards the regions debate on Net zero and share details about how sustainability is a key factor driving our strategy going forward in our business plan.

 The event involved hundreds of representatives from every sector of the UK property market who travelled to Brighton to connect, share and learn about the latest ways to achieve Net-Zero in real estate.

 The prestigious line up of speakers attending the conference was joined by our CEO, Rob Boughton and Sustainability Director, Josie C-Thornewill.
 Both Rob and Josie took to the stage to answer questions and contribute to the discussions.